jiesongk/auto-validate/README.md

 ## License

-This data set is released under the [Microsoft Research License Agreement](https://github.com/jiesongk/auto-validate/blob/main/MSR-LA) foor non-coommercial use only.
+This data set is released under the [Microsoft Research License Agreement](https://github.com/jiesongk/auto-validate/blob/main/MSR-LA) for non-coommercial use only.